 Finding unique gigs on craigslist

-Another of my favorite destinations as a beginning professional writer, was Craigslist.
+Another of my favourite destinations as a beginning professional writer was Craigslist.

 #12 – Craigslist